Archie-Adams/advent-of-code/README.md

 2019 is written in Python 3.8

-2020 is written in C
+2020 is written in both Python and C